Manatee Springs State Park

 Welcome to Manatee Springs State Park

 The first-magnitude spring at this park produces an average of 100 million gallons of clear, cool water daily.
 In winter, West Indian manatees swim upriver to the warmer waters of the springs.
 Popular for snorkeling and scuba diving, the headwaters of the spring are also a great spot for swimming.
 The spring run forms a sparkling stream that meanders through hardwood wetlands to the Suwannee River.
-Canoe and kayaks can be rented May through September.
+Canoe and kayaking is available all year round through our concessionaire, Anderson's Outdoor Adventures, LLC.
 Children enjoy the playground in the picnic area.
 Hiking and bicycling are available on the north end trail system.
 The full-facility campground is surrounded by red oak woods.